 Making a GP appointment

-From 29 August reception staff will be asking why patients want a GP appointment rather than just booking them as we have done in the past.
-We are making this change as like most practices, demand for GP time is much greater than we can possibly supply, however audits have found that 25-30% of appointment booked are unnecessary, the top reasons are for:
+Reception staff will be asking why patients want a GP appointment rather than just booking them as we have done in the past.
+We are making this change as like most practices, demand for GP time is much greater than we can possibly supply, however audits have found that 25-30% of appointments booked are unnecessary, the top reasons are for:

 Self-limiting conditions such as sore throats, coughs and colds, bowel problems, insect bites, morning sickness etc for which patients can self care or see a pharmacist.